PolinaKhristenko/Concert-club/README.md

-# Concert-club React based website
+# React based website for a social media

 ## Main screen: